core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 In addition to what is defined in {{sec-server-side}}, the CBOR map in the informative response payload contains the following fields, whose CBOR abbreviations are defined in {{informative-response-params}}.

 * 'join_uri', with value the URI for joining the OSCORE group at the respective Group Manager, encoded as a CBOR text string.
 If the procedure described in {{I-D.ietf-ace-key-groupcomm-oscore}} is used for joining, this field specifically indicates the URI of the group-membership resource at the Group Manager.

 * 'sec_gp', with value the name of the OSCORE group, encoded as a CBOR text string.

 * Optionally, 'as_uri', with value the URI of the Authorization Server associated with the Group Manager for the OSCORE group, encoded as a CBOR text string.

 * Optionally, 'hkdf', with value the HKDF Algorithm used in the OSCORE group, encoded as a CBOR text string or integer.
 The value is taken from the 'Value' column of the "COSE Algorithms" registry {{COSE.Algorithms}}.

 * Optionally, 'cred_fmt', with value the format of the authentication credentials used in the OSCORE group, encoded as a CBOR integer.
 The value is taken from the 'Label' column of the "COSE Header Parameters" Registry {{COSE.Header.Parameters}}.
-Consistently with {{Section 2.4 of I-D.ietf-core-oscore-groupcomm}}, acceptable values denote a format that MUST explicitly provide the comprehensive set of information related to the public key algorithm, including, e.g., the used elliptic curve (when applicable).
+Consistent with {{Section 2.4 of I-D.ietf-core-oscore-groupcomm}}, acceptable values denote a format that provides the public key and a comprehensive set of information related to the public key algorithm, including, e.g., the used elliptic curve (when applicable).

   At the time of writing this specification, acceptable formats of authentication credentials are CBOR Web Tokens (CWTs) and CWT Claim Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC5280}}, and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
-Further formats may be available in the future, and would be acceptable to use as long as they comply with the criteria defined above.
+Further formats may be available in the future, and they would be acceptable to use as long as they comply with the criteria above.

   \[ As to C509 certificates, there is a pending registration requested by draft-ietf-cose-cbor-encoded-cert. \]

 * Optionally, 'gp_enc_alg', with value the Group Encryption Algorithm used in the OSCORE group to encrypt messages protected with the group mode, encoded as a CBOR text string or integer.
 The value is taken from the 'Value' column of the "COSE Algorithms" registry {{COSE.Algorithms}}.

 * Optionally, 'sign_alg', with value the Signature Algorithm used to sign messages in the OSCORE group, encoded as a CBOR text string or integer.
 The value is taken from the 'Value' column of the "COSE Algorithms" registry {{COSE.Algorithms}}.

 * Optionally, 'sign_params', encoded as a CBOR array and including the following two elements:

   - 'sign_alg_capab': a CBOR array, with the same format and value of the COSE capabilities array for the algorithm indicated in 'sign_alg', as specified for that algorithm in the 'Capabilities' column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.

   - 'sign_key_type_capab': a CBOR array, with the same format and value of the COSE capabilities array for the COSE key type of the keys used with the algorithm indicated in 'sign_alg', as specified for that key type in the 'Capabilities' column of the "COSE Key Types" Registry {{COSE.Key.Types}}.

 The values of 'sign_alg', 'sign_params', and 'cred_fmt' provide an early knowledge of the format of authentication credentials as well as of the type of public keys used in the OSCORE group.
 Thus, the client does not need to ask the Group Manager for this information as a preliminary step before the (ACE) join process, or to perform a trial-and-error exchange with the Group Manager upon joining the group.
 Hence, the client is able to provide the Group Manager with its own authentication credential in the correct expected format and including a public key of the correct expected type, at the very first step of the (ACE) join process.

 The values of 'hkdf', 'gp_enc_alg', and 'sign_alg' provide an early knowledge of the algorithms used in the OSCORE group.
 Thus, the client is able to decide whether to actually proceed with the (ACE) join process, depending on its support for the indicated algorithms.

-As mentioned above, since this mechanism is OPTIONAL, all the fields are OPTIONAL in the informative response.
-However, the 'join_uri' and 'sec_gp' fields MUST be present if the mechanism is implemented and used.
+As mentioned above, since this mechanism is OPTIONAL, all the corresponding fields are OPTIONAL in the informative response.
+However, the 'join_uri' and 'sec_gp' fields MUST be present if this mechanism is used.
 If any of the fields are present without the 'join_uri' and 'sec_gp' fields present, the client MUST ignore these fields, since they would not be sufficient to start the (ACE) join procedure.
 When this happens, the client MAY try sending a new registration request to the server (see {{ssec-client-side-request}}).
 If the client chooses not to, then the client SHOULD explicitly withdraw from the group observation.

 {{self-managed-oscore-group}} describes a possible alternative approach, where the server self-manages the OSCORE group, and provides the observer clients with the necessary keying material in the informative response.
 The approach in {{self-managed-oscore-group}} MUST NOT be used together with the mechanism defined in this section for indicating what OSCORE group to join.